sangria-graphql/sangria-graphql.github.io/learn.md

 #### Fetching Relations

-Fetch API also able to fetch entities based in their relation to other entities.
+The Fetch API is also able to fetch entities based on their relation to other entities.
 In our example category has 2 relations, so let's define these relations:

 ```scala
 val byParent = Relation[Category, Int]("byParent", c ⇒ Seq(c.parent))